vansant/Tango-With-Django/README.md

 =================

 # Design Assumptions
-1. Python 2.x to follow along
+1. Using Python 3.4 instead of Python 2.7
 2. There is a one-to-many relationship between the category and page tables meaning each category can have many pages and each page belongs to one category.

 # Setup (Ubuntu 14.04)
-1. Install python-dev on Ubuntu - needed to compile and install Pillow
+1. Install python-dev - needed to compile and install Pillow for Python 2

     $ sudo apt-get install python-dev
 2. Install virutalenv